 server.propertiesfile.
 Advertised listeners are publicly accessible endpoints that are used by clients to connect to the Kafka cluster.

 Metadata refers to the information about the Kafka cluster and the topics that are stored in it.
 This information includes details such as the brokers in the cluster, the topics that are available, the partitions for each topic, and the location of the leader for each partition.

 Kafka metadata is used by clients to discover the available brokers and topics, and to determine which broker is the leader for a particular partition.
 This information is essential for clients to be able to send and receive messages to and from Kafka.

 - Kafka Streams¶

-A stream procssing library for building streaming applications and microservices that transform (filter, group, aggregate, join, and more) incoming event streams in real-time to Kafka topics stored in an Kafka cluster.
+A stream processing library for building streaming applications and microservices that transform (filter, group mapping, aggregate, join, and more) incoming event streams in real-time to Kafka topics stored in an Kafka cluster.

 The Streams API can be used to build applications that process data in real-time, analyze data continuously, and build data pipelines.

 - Kafka topic¶